 Deep brain stimulation

-Deep brain stimulation is a type of surgery used to treat Parkinson’s.
-Usually, it is most effective at improving motor (movement) symptoms.
+DBS is the main type of surgery used to treat Parkinson’s.
+Usually it’s most effective at improving motor (movement) symptoms, such as tremor, slowness of movement, rigidity and dyskinesia

 A pulse generator (a device like a heart pacemaker) is placed under the skin around the chest or stomach area.
-It is connected to one or two fine wires that are inserted into specific areas of your brain.
+It’s connected to 1 or 2 fine wires that are inserted into specific areas of your brain.

 Key points

-- Like all types of surgery, there are risks involved with deep brain stimulation.
+• Like all types of surgery, there are risks involved with DBS.
 Make sure you speak to your specialist to understand what complications there could be before going ahead.

 Download this information